bhauman/bhauman.github.com/drafts/immutable-data-service.md

 We seem to take offense at storing apparently meaningless data.
-However, as programmers we are very familiar with the desire to look back in time and see the state of this one peice of transient data as it reeked havoc on our systems.
+However, as programmers we are very familiar with the desire to look back in time and see the state of this one peice of transient data as it wreaked havoc on our systems.
 The data that was of little importance becomes momentarily very very important.
 We go to great length to reproduce a crime scene.
 But the reproduction has little value compared to the actual state of system at that time.